yonatank93/information-matching/examples/SW_MoS2/README.md

 ## Guide

+First, download the candidate dataset to use for this example.
+This can be done by executing `python download_dataset.py` in the current directory.
+This script downloads the tarball containing the dataset and extract it.

 To find the indicator configurations, run `inndicatorconfig_main.py`.
 After that, run `indicatorconfig_linapprox.py` to get the uncertainty of the parameters and the QoI using a linear approximation based on the FIM and Gaussian distribution.